West-Tennessee-Consulting/plutus-payments-docs/currencies.md

 Note: If the payer's currency differs from the charge currency, credit card companies may charge added exchange fees to customers.

-For more information, please click [here](https://stripe.com/docs/currencies).
+For more information, please visit the [Stripe Currencies Documentation](https://stripe.com/docs/currencies).

 ### Setting One-Off Invoice Currency

-For more information about setting a default currency for one-off invoices, please click [here](https://support.stripe.com/questions/setting-a-customers-default-currency)
+For more information about setting a default currency for one-off invoices, please visit the [Stripe Support Guide on Setting Customer Default Currency](https://support.stripe.com/questions/setting-a-customers-default-currency)